Interac Debit 101: The Ultimate Guide for Small Business

 Host Card Emulation (HCE) is a technology that allows a mobile device to emulate an NFC payment card without a secure element (like a physical chip embedded in the device and controlled by a third party).

 This means that contactless mobile payments don’t need to rely on cooperation from carriers.
 Merchants and banks can add HCE mobile payment functionality to their own mobile apps.
 In 2014 RBC became the first bank in North America to add HCE to their mobile app, allowing Canadians to use Interac Flash with their phone regardless of their mobile network or SIM card.
-An increasingly number of banks and credit unions are following suit.
+An increasing number of banks and credit unions are following suit.

 What is an IDP purchase?